 Dr. Teresa Chen is an ophthalmologist with specialty training in glaucoma, seeing both adult and pediatric glaucoma patients.
-A member of the Glaucoma Service, she also serves as the Chief Quality Officer for Ophthalmology at Mass.
-Eye and Ear.
-Internationally, she is one of the leaders in 3D imaging research of the eye.
+A member of the Glaucoma Service, she is one of the international leaders in 3D imaging research of the eye.

 Dr. Chen graduated from the Rensselaer Polytechnic Institute-Albany Medical College's Six-Year Accelerated Medical Program first in her class, and subsequently completed a residency in ophthalmology at the University of Illinois Eye and Ear Infirmary.
 She then pursued subspecialty training in glaucoma through a fellowship at Mass.
 Eye and Ear.

 Dr. Chen focuses her research on 3D imaging of the eye using spectral domain optical coherence tomography (SD-OCT) and swept source imaging.
 Along with collaborators at Massachusetts General Hospital, her research group was the first to image the human eye in vivo with video-rate SD-OCT, a widely used imaging modality for the care of glaucoma patients.
 With SD-OCT, ultra-high resolution 3D video imaging of the optic nerve and the retina is possible.
 Dr. Chen and her collaborators are also leaders in swept source imaging and did some of the earliest research in this area.
 Dr. Chen has been both first and last author on major papers published in the top three ophthalmology journals, Archives of Ophthalmology (now JAMA Ophthalmology), American Journal of Ophthalmology, and Ophthalmology.
 She has published over 150 peer-reviewed papers, book chapters and reviews, and case reports.